tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 The first time a new blockchain is started, Tendermint calls `InitChain`.
 From then on, method `FinalizeBlock` is executed at the end of each block, resulting in an updated Application state.
-During consensus execution of a block height, before method `FinalizeBlock` is called, methods `PrepareProposal`, `ProcessProposal`, `ExtendVote`, and `VerifyVoteExtension` may be called several times.
+During the execution of an instance of consensus, which decides the block for a given height, before method `FinalizeBlock` is called, methods `PrepareProposal`, `ProcessProposal`, `ExtendVote`, and `VerifyVoteExtension` may be called several times.
 See [Tendermint's expected behavior](abci++_tmint_expected_behavior.md)